 The second scenario for food without temperature control exists when food is cooked according to Food Code recommendations, then kept at room temperature for 4 hours before discarding.
 Foodborne pathogens of concern for an uncontrolled temperature scenario are sporeformers including Clostridium perfringens and Bacillus cereus.
 Food cooked according to Food Code guidelines should be free of vegetative cells.
 However, the heat requirements are not sufficient to kill spores of C. perfringens or B. cereus and may actually serve as a heat shock that activates the spores.
 B. cereus is found commonly in outbreaks attributed to inadequate hot holding of starchy foods like rice, and has been isolated in a multitude of food products.
-C. perfringens is found commonly in outbreaks attributed to inadequate hot holding of beef and poultry.
-Despite the prevalence of both spores in nature, C. perfringens cases are estimated to be more numerous than B. cereus cases by a factor of 10.
+C. perfringens is found commonly in outbreaks attributed to be more numerous than B. cereus cases by a factor of 10.

 B. cereus can produce emetic toxin in food, and the optimum temperature for the production of toxin is between 77°F and 86°F. However, the time needed to produce the toxin is longer than the time the food will be exposed to any temperature range with a 4-hour holding limit.
-Both C. perfringens and B. cereus produce enterotoxin inside the intestine of the infected host if substantial numbers of vegetative cells are present in the food (10^{5-7} CFU/g) .
+Both C. perfringens and B. cereus produce enterotoxin inside the intestine of the infected host if substantial numbers of vegetative cells are present in the food $(10^{5-7} \text{ CFU/g})$ .
 Although the reported levels of both spores in raw foods vary in the literature, generally the level expected in food can be assumed to be low (around 10-1000 CFU/g).
 This implies that conditions allowing 1 log growth of either spore could be tolerated in food.